Syed Sajid Ali Naqvi

 Syed Sajid Ali Naqvi (سید ساجد علی نقوی) is a Pakistani Shia Islamic scholar from Rawalpindi, Pakistan.
-He is the founder & leader of Islami Tehreek Pakistan also Patron-in-Chief of Shia Ulema Council.
-His main objective is to create an Islamic rule in the Pakistan.
+He is the founder and leader of Islami Tehreek Pakistan also Patron-in-Chief of Shia Ulema Council.
+His main objective is to create an Islamic rule and has advocated for the rights of Shias in Pakistan.

 Political history

 Tehreek-e-Jafaria

-He was also the head of one of the largest Shiite organizations in Pakistan the Tehreek-e-Jafaria.
+He is also the head of one of the largest Shia Islam organizations in Pakistan the Tehreek-e-Jafaria.
 After a ban by 1995 regime, it continues to work under the name of Tehreek-e-Islami.
 Again the Tehreek-e-Islami was banned and a new party was formed with the name Shia Ulema Council.
 Naqvi also headed the religious wing of Tehreek-e-Islami i.e. the Shia Ulema Council.
-After the murder of Arif Hussain Hussaini in 1988, he was elected as the head of the Tehrik-e-Jafaria by the Supreme Council of Shiite clergy of Pakistan.
+After the murder of Arif Hussain Hussaini in 1988, he was elected as the head of Quaid e Millat e Jaffaria of the Tehrik-e-Jafaria by the Supreme Council of Shiite clergy of Pakistan.